Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 At the time, I was looking for

-a small company to buy, and yet,
+a small company to buy, and.

-we bought it.
+Yeah, we bought it.

 We owned it for about ten years.